 Edwin Camp, PhD May 2012 (Comparative Politics, Empirical Methods, Formal Theory) Website

-I am a Postdoctoral Associate for the George Walter Leitner Program in International and Comparative Political Economy at Yale University.
+Currently, I serve as a Postdoctoral Associate for the Program on Democracy at Yale University.
 I am the recipient of the Annie G.K.
 Garland Memorial Fellowship (2010), the MacMillan Center Dissertation Research Grant (2009), the George Walter Leitner Felllowship (2009), and the Agrarian Studies Fellowship (2006).
 My research develops unique insights into how political machines dominate electorates and how the same dynamics that led to their dominance can ultimately cause their decline.
 My dissertation used formal theory and multiple research methods to better understand the internal organization of political parties and the electoral efficiency of political machines.

-Madhavi Devasher (Comparative Politics, International Relations, Quantitative and Qualitative Methods, South Asia Studies) Website
+Madhavi Devasher, PhD expected May 2014 (Comparative Politics, International Relations, Quantitative and Qualitative Methods, South Asian Politics) Website

-Dissertation: Masjid versus Mandal: Ethnic Voting in India (Advisor(s): Steven Wilkinson).
+Dissertation: Masjid versus Mandal: Ethnic Voting in India (Advisor(s): Steven Wilkinson (Chair), Tariq Thachil)

-I study ethnic and religious politics and my fieldwork so far has focused on politics in India.
-My dissertation examines ethnic voting in India.
-I develop a theory to explain how ethnic voters analyze the electoral arena and rank their interests at the constituency and state level in order to make choices about who to vote for.
-I carried out an original survey of 1600 Muslim voters in Uttar Pradesh in order to gather data on vote choices, issue preferences and demographics.
+I study ethnic politics, political parties and voter behavior.
+In my dissertation, I develop a theory to explain why Muslim voters vote ethnically in some electoral districts and cross-ethnically in others by examining political party strategy, and district-level variations in demographics and competitiveness that inspire different political calculations among both voters and parties.
+I carried out a unique survey of 1600 Muslim voters in Uttar Pradesh, India to gather data on vote choices, issue preferences and demographics.
 I also interviewed politicians from all major parties and voters.
 My research was supported by the Macmillan Center International Research Dissertation Research Grant.

-Brian J. Fried (Comparative Politics, Political Economy, Methodology) Website
+Brian J. Fried, PhD May 2013 (Comparative Politics, Political Economy, Methodology) Website

-Dissertation: The End of the Closed Corral: Explaining the Decline of Clientelism in Brazil (Advisor(s): Susan C. Stokes, Ken Scheve)
+Dissertation: The End of the Closed Corral: Explaining the Decline of Clientelism in Brazil (Advisor(s): Susan C. Stokes)

 My dissertation investigates the surprising decline of clientelism in Brazil.
 I provide evidence that this shift is occurring and discuss why it transpired.
 I combine qualitative evidence gathered during 2 years of fieldwork with quantitative analysis of existing and original survey data to show that a previously overlooked factor—the professionalization of the civil service—is fundamental to explaining the increased reliance on technocratic policies in Brazil.
 I have published articles in World Development, the Latin American Research Review, and the American Journal of Public Health.
 My research has been supported by Fulbright Hayes and National Science Foundation research fellowships.

-Leonid Peisakhin, PhD May 2012 (Comparative Politics, Political Economy, International Relations, Quantitative Methods) Website
+Leonid Peisakhin, PhD May 2012 (Comparative Politics, Political Economy, International Relations, European Politics) Website